Bed & Breakfast

 Traditional B&B Accommodation in the Weald of Kent

 Guests should note that the house is in an isolated rural location, not within walking distance of any shops or restaurants.
 These can be found in several nearby villages, which are five to ten minutes away by car.
 Some suggestions are listed here.
 The hostess is half Belgian and particularly welcomes French-speaking guests.
 There is ample car parking space at the property.
 Click here to check availability or make a reservation.
+Guests who wish to stay on a Friday or Saturday are required to book for a minimum of two nights.